guardian/jr-api-gateway-workshop/Tutorial.md

 # jr-api-gateway-workshop

-1. Go to https://repo-genesis.herokuapp.com/ and create a repo.
+1. Go to https://repo-genesis.herokuapp.com/ and create a repo with what will now be referrerd to as <name of project>.

 2. Set up the repo locally and make your first commit